RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-08-19-tracker-domain-enum-FF-N-NP-pt2.md

 Rate limit set to 5 seconds, waiting to start next enumeration.
 ```

 With >9,000 domains in my list `22marfixed.txt`, this part was the most time consuming.
-I left it running for a few days before it was able to finish full enumerations for all domains.
+I left it running for a few days before it was able to finish full enumerations for all the domains provided.

 When it was finally complete, I did also have to dig through and find domains that might break things for anyone using the `SNAFU` list before adding it to there.
-There were some other sections within the dynamic Landscape that were less applicable to user monitoring/tracking, ad-serving, etc. and more along the lines of point-of-sales systems, authenitcations, etc.
+There were some other sections on the Martech page within the dynamic Landscape that were less applicable to user monitoring/tracking, ad-serving, etc. and more along the lines of point-of-sales systems, authenitcations, etc.

 Once I had scathed through `22MarEnums.txt` and cleaned it up, I needed to dump all of the current domains being blocked on my pi-hole.
-I wanted to dump _not just_ the domains from the blockist, but instead _all_ lists I was currently using, which include other popualr lists.
+I wanted to dump _not just_ the domains from the blockist, but instead _all_ lists I was currently using, which include other popular lists.
 The reason for this is I designed `SNAFU` to try and be a list that would be a great suppliment alongside other lists that people have worked hard on harvesting domains to block - that way I am only grabbing things that have been missed from some of the other lists who have been around longer.

 In the past year or so, Pi-hole has switched to Sqlite3 for its [Gravity database](https://docs.pi-hole.net/database/gravity/), which includes all of the blocked domains. `gravity.db` was where I needed to look to see all of those.